pranoyr/attention-models/README.md

 imgs = vitvqgan.decode_indices(indices)
 print(imgs.shape)
 ```
-## TODO's
+## TODOs
 - Search for TODO Comments in the repo and contribute.
-Thank you for contributing to the repo in advance!
+Thank you for contributing to the repo in